KrishaVD/Predicting-Wine-Quality/README.md

 # Wine_Quality

-In this project, I wanted to predict the quality of wine; I created two groups labelling them as "good" and "bad" and I set up to bins to classify them into.
-If the quality of the wine is between 7 and 8, it is labelled as "good" wine but if it is below 7, then it is labelled as "bad" wine.
+In this project, I wanted to predict the quality of wine by training the data; I created two groups labelling them as "good" and "bad" and I set up bins to classify them into either of the groups.
+If the quality feature of the wine is between 7 and 8, it is labelled as "good" wine but if it is below 7, then it is labelled as "bad" wine.

-I have kept the bins spread quite high (making only the quality with 7s and 8s to be labelled as the "good" wine but it can be altered if you wish).
-I have used Matplotlib and Seaborn to get a good picture of how much of the "good" and "bad" wine present in the dataset.
+I then used Matplotlib and Seaborn to get a good picture of how much of the "good" and "bad" wine is present in the dataset(there are 1382 labelled to be 0 thus "bad" and 217 labelled to be 1 thus "good).

-After seperating the features I want to use to predict the quality of the wine and then the quality of the wine itself,
+The, I used the train_test_split package to split the data into testing and training data, keeping the test size to be 20% of the overall data.
+Since the values are also quite ranged with some very large and small values, I have used the Standard scaler package to fit and transform the data so we can get optimised results.

-Random Forest Classification Model in ML to predict whether a certain is "good" or "bad" by creating bins.
+Finally, I used the Random Forest Classification Model for the training and prediction using 200 forests.
+To see how well my model has performed at the end, I ran the classification report and the confusion matrix as well to compare the actualy y_test values with the predicted rfc_values.